-8Many of these groups also disapproved of Obama's health care reform agenda in 2009.
-Looking at these data with the benefit of hindsight, it seems that the roots of his political problems with this group were planted during the election.
+&lt;sup>8Many of these groups also disapproved of Obama's health care reform agenda in 2009.
+Looking at this data with the benefit of hindsight, it seems that the roots of his political problems with this group were planted during the election.